kohzy/libai-map/README.md

 Li Bai led a nomadic life, moving frequently throughout China as he sought to advance his career.
 While the book tells a compelling story, some may find it difficult to track the movement of the protagonist without a map.
 This project aims to create an accompanying tracker to add to the experience of reading the book.

+## Hosted site
+This repo automatically builds through Vercel to https://learn-gatsby-mapbox.now.sh/ with each new commit

 ## The Data
 The source data of the itinerary to be traced in this interactive map is saved in `src/data/libai-stops.yaml`